elementalsecurity/sec-arch/01_introduction/01_readme.md

 Welcome to the **Introduction** of the _"So You Want To Be A Security Architect?"_ repository.
 This section lays the foundation for understanding what Security Architecture is, why it matters, and what the role of a Security Architect truly entails.

-Security Architecture is more than a technical discipline — it is a strategic function that ensures security is embedded into how systems are designed, deployed, and governed.
+Security Architecture is more than a technical discipline, it is a strategic function that ensures security is embedded into how systems are designed, deployed, and governed.
 Architects sit at the intersection of risk, business, and technology.

 ---